-Words like “Paraben” and “Sulfate” can be found in the majority of the personal care products at the store.
-Parabens are used as a preservative, while sulfates are the ingredient that makes shampoos, body wash, and face wash lather.
-Both are effective at accomplishing their desired effects but at what cost?
+Parabens are used as a preservative, while Both are effective at accomplishing their desired effects but at what cost?

 The good news is that you don’t have to use products that contain sulfates or parabens.
+More and more great brands are working to provide healthier alternatives that work just as well or better than those with harmful chemicals.
 You can easily make the switch to paraben and sulfate free products now that you know what to look for.
 Consider products with healthy natural ingredients like hemp oil, coconut oil, goat milk, and essential oils.
 These ingredients aren’t just alternatives, they come with a variety of health benefits too.
 Even the smallest change is worth the effort and can be a positive impact on your health and the environment.